chicago-justice-project/article-tagging/README.md

 $ python setup.py install
 ```

+### nltk

 As long as the nltk package is already installed, running the setup.py file should automatically download the required nltk corpora.
+If that does not work for some reason, then you will need to download the corpora manually.
+See the list `required_nltk_packages` in setup.py.
+Each corpus can be downloaded by running `nltk.download(corpus_name)`

 ## Testing